Marker Logo

 this page online

-Topics.
-This historical marker is listed in these topic lists: ArchitectureNative AmericansWar, US Civil.
+Indigenous Peoples and CommunitiesWar, US Civil.
 A significant historical year for this entry is 1864.

 Location.
 33° 49.607′ N, 84° 34.493′ W. Marker is in Mableton, Georgia, in Cobb County.
-Marker can be reached from Floyd Road Southwest, 0.1 miles north of Maran Lane Southwest, on the right when traveling north.
+It can be reached from Floyd Road Southwest 0.1 miles north of Maran Lane Southwest, on the right when traveling north.
 Marker is by the parking area behind and south of the house.
 Touch for map.
 Marker is at or near this postal address: 5239 Floyd Rd SW, Mableton GA 30126, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Corn Crib (a few steps from this marker); Smokehouse (a few steps from this marker); The Mable House (within shouting distance of this marker); Mable Plantation African American Cemetery (within shouting distance of this marker); Kitchen House (within shouting distance of this marker); Cemetery (within shouting distance of this marker); Historic House (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Corn Crib (a few steps from this marker); Smokehouse (a few steps from this marker); The Mable House (within shouting distance of this marker); Mable Plantation African American Cemetery (within shouting distance of this marker); Kitchen House (within shouting distance of this marker); Cemetery (within shouting distance of this marker); Historic House (within shouting distance of this marker); Blacksmith Shop (within shouting distance of this marker).
 Touch for a list and map of all markers in Mableton.

 Also see . . .
 Mableton’s namesake still has ties to community.
 Robert Mable, a Scottish immigrant by way of Savannah, Ga., was one of the area's first prosperous settlers.
-(Katie Tiller, The Atlanta Journal-Constitution,
+(Katie Tiller, The

 The Mable House image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, May 6, 2022
+Photographed by Duane and Tracy Marsteller, May 6, 2022

 3. The Mable House

 Credits.
-This page was last revised on May 10, 2022.
+This page was last revised on August 5, 2025.
 It was originally submitted on May 10, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 134 times since then and 22 times this year.
+This page has been viewed 750 times since then and 42 times this year.
 Photos: 1, 2, 3. submitted on May 10, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.

 m=197609